Skip to Content

 Why is my TV Screen Green?

 No matter which model of TV you have, your TV screen may go green.
-Your TV may go green due to several reasons.
+Your TV may go green for several reasons.
 The most common reason could be that your TV is not getting clear signals as it should.
-It may be that your HDMI port is not seated correctly or the cords are loose.
-If you have not cleaned the tv cords since a long time, the dust particles might have entered into the

-Another factor that might have caused green screen error is your outdated TV software.
+Another factor that might have caused a green screen error is your outdated TV software.
 Smart TVs bring constant updates and you need to ensure that your system is updated to the latest version to work fine.

 If you have downloaded a lot of apps on your smart TV then you need to think about the storage.
 A lot of apps and cache can prevent video streaming and you see black or green screens.